A one that got away from us last year and a whole lot of others as it was thirty years ago last year (2021) that we got our final slice of Bread.

 It was 9.30pm. on Thursday 1sy May 1986, that we first met the Boswell family and it’s thirty years since two of the lead characters changed.

-Broadcast over seven series totaling seventy four episodes, Bread was the must see sitcom of it’s day.
-The series focused on the devoutly Catholic and extended Boswell family, living in Liverpool during Mrs Thatcher’s time as Prime Minister and was a reflective but humourous look at life at that time.
+Broadcast over seven series totalling seventy four episodes, Bread was the must see sitcom of it’s day.
+The series focused on the devoutly Catholic and extended Boswell family, living in Liverpool during Mrs Thatcher’s time as Prime Minister and was a reflective but humorous look at life at that time.